OPS-E2E-PPE/VBA-Docs/api/Access.Application.CreateReport.md

 ## Remarks

-You can use the **CreateReport** method when designing a wizard that creates a new report.
+Use the **CreateReport** method when designing a wizard that creates a new report.

 The **CreateReport** method open a new, minimized report in report Design view.